 See illustrations of the bone .

-- Osteocytes.
-These cells carry nutrients to the bone.
+Osteocytes—cells that carry nutrients to the bone

 About bone cancer

-Cancer can occur in any part of the bone.
-Cancer begins when normal cells in the bone change and grow uncontrollably, forming a mass called a tumor.
-A bone tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Even though a benign tumor does not spread outside the bone, it can grow large enough to press on surrounding tissue and weaken the bone.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A malignant tumor can destroy the cortex and spread to nearby tissue.
 If bone tumor cells get into the bloodstream, they can spread to other parts of the body, especially the lungs, through a process called metastasis.

 There are different types of bone cancer, including:

-- Fibrosarcoma.
-This type of soft tissue sarcoma is also more common among adults, particularly during middle age.
+Fibrosarcoma.
+This type of soft-tissue sarcoma is also more common among adults, particularly during middle age.
 It most often begins in the thighbone.

 For information about cancer that has started in another part of the body and spread to the bone, please see the information for that type of cancer or read the fact sheet about when cancer spreads to the bone .